WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 ..
 Note::

-    If using a wave-spectra with different wave-heading directions, ensure that the BEM data has the hydrodynamic coefficients corresponding to the desired wave-heading direction.
+    1. If using a wave-spectra with different wave-heading directions, ensure that the BEM data has the hydrodynamic coefficients corresponding to the desired wave-heading direction,

+    2. All wave-spectra should be of the same type, i.e., if :code:`waves(1)` is initialized as :code:`waves(1) = waveClass('regularCIC')`, the following :code:`waves(#)` object should
+    initialized the same way.

 Addtionally, the multiple Wave-Spectra can be visualized as elaborated in:
 `WEC-Sim Visualization Wave Markers <http://wec-sim.github.io/WEC-Sim/master/user/advanced_features.html#wave-markers>`_.